 Understanding the Three “Extract As” Options

-- Extract as Spreads: As above, say you’ve entered in the Range field “1-4, 8-10” and you choose this option, the end result will be 5 separate .indd files, each containing a spread (Page1.indd [because usually the first page is a spread on its own], Pages2-3.indd, Page4.indd, Page8.indd, Pages9-10.indd).
+- Extract as Spreads: As above, say you’ve entered in the Range field “1-4, 8-10” and you choose this option, the end result will be 5 separate .indd and/or PDF, PNG, or JPEG files, each containing a spread (Page1.indd [because usually the first page is a spread on its own], Pages2-3.indd, Page4.indd, Pages8-9.indd, Page10.indd).

-- Extract as Sections: Once again, you’ve entered in the Range field “1-4, 8-10” and you choose this option.
-The result will be 2 separate .indd files, each containing a complete range of pages (Pages1-4.indd, Pages8-10.indd).
-The word “Sections” here is confusing, because it has nothing to do with InDesign document sections, but simply with the sections (or perhaps “ranges” is a better word) that have been specified in the Range field.
+- Extract as Groups of pages: Once again, you’ve entered in the Range field “1-4, 8-10” and you choose this option.
+The result will be 2 separate .indd or PDF files (PNG and JPEG are not supported for this option), each containing a complete range of pages (Pages1-4.indd, Pages8-10.indd).

 If you are not satisfied with Extract Pages for any reason, simply let us know within 30 days of purchase for a full refund.